 Spanish is Easy

-Furthermore, Spanish is probably the number one easiest language for Americans to master, which also makes it the best foreign language to learn.
+Furthermore, Spanish is probably the easiest language to master, which also makes it the best foreign language to learn.
 Although there are many Mandarin speakers in the world, for example, Mandarin is one of the most difficult languages to master.
 Spanish, on the other hand, is:

 similar to English (both have Latin roots),